Use the following menu options to navigate the Skylar One user interface:

 Viewing Information About Unhandled Exceptions

 An exception specifies that something happened "out of the norm" that is preventing the software from executing the next step.
 Exceptions are a specific type of error, usually the result of invalid input, missing input, or a network error that prevents communication between software modules.
-For most exceptions, SL1 will handle the exception by logging a specific error in the System Logs and will continue to run the process.
-However, if the platform does not handle the exception, the process will stop running, and SL1 will generate an error message describing the unhandled exception.
+For most exceptions, Skylar One will handle the exception by logging a specific error in the System Logs and will continue to run the process.
+However, if the platform does not handle the exception, the process will stop running, and Skylar One will generate an error message describing the unhandled exception.

 Viewing the List of Unhandled Exceptions